Espoon keskus

 The new Espoo House, a meeting place for Espoo residents and city staff, will be built on the northern side of the station.
 The building will include premises for the city administration, various services, cultural and business activities as well as spaces that serve decision-making and cooperation between the city organisation and residents.

 An architecture competition was organised to find a design for the building.
 The winning entry ‘Kohtaamisia’ (‘Encounters’ in English) was submitted by the Finnish-Danish consortium Cobe + Lundén Architecture Company.
-Construction is estimated to start in the summer of 2027, and the aim is to inaugurate the building in 2030.
+The aim is to inaugurate the building in 2031.

 The development of the area on the southern side of the railway tracks will continue, and the extension of the Espoontori shopping centre will bring more services to the area.
-The shopping centre will have more business premises and more space for grocery shops.
+The shopping centre will have more commercial premises and a hypermarket.
 Apartments and park-and-ride facilities will also be built in connection with Espoontori.

-New residential buildings will be built in the Suviniitty neighbourhood within the next few years.
-The construction of the neighbourhood, located close to the services and station in Espoon keskus, is estimated to continue until 2028.
+In the coming years, new residential buildings will be built in the Suviniitty neighbourhood, located close to the services and station in Espoon keskus.

 Pedestrian and cycling routes between Suvela and the station will be improved, and a bridge across Sunantie is also being planned.